Medicines aren't always needed for childhood illnesses. Most illnesses get better by themselves or by using therapies that do not involve medicines.

 - Look for the date stamp.
 Don’t use out-of-date medicines.
 If you have any out-of-date medicines at home take them back to the pharmacy for safe disposal.

-Only give your child medicine given to you by your doctor, pharmacist or usual healthcare professional.
+Only give your child medicine prescribed by your doctor or supplied by a pharmacist for your child.
 Never use medicines prescribed for anyone else.

 Keep all medicines out of your child’s reach and out of sight if possible.
 The kitchen is a good place to keep medicines as it's easy for you to keep an eye on them there.
 Put them in a place where they won't get warm.